Wall Street bond traders get no reprieve from Fed's taper plan

-NEW YORK The U.S. Federal Reserve is starting to unwind a multi-trillion-dollar programme that has propped up bond markets for nearly a decade.
+NEW YORK (Reuters) - The U.S. Federal Reserve is starting to unwind a multi-trillion-dollar program that has propped up bond markets for nearly a decade.
 But ask bond traders what the impact will be, or how they are strategising around the so-called "taper," and get little more than a yawn.

 In interviews, trading executives at Wall Street banks said they are not expecting much to happen just because the Fed is finally whittling down its balance sheet.
 Investors largely expected the move, and want to see other policy changes from Washington and from central banks abroad before shifting their portfolios, they said.